Why do you shoot most weddings with two Photographers?

 Do you charge extra for editing and special effects?

 After every wedding we edit the photos and color correct them for you.
 We use various effects to make your photos look the best.
-When you pick photos for your albums and reprints we can preform any retouching that you request.
 There is no charge unless the retouching is extensive.

 How many photos are typically taken at an average wedding?

 On a typical full wedding day we may shoot from 2000 to 3000 images.
 We never count shots so we will shoot as much as we can at every wedding.

 How much has to be paid before my wedding day?

 A $500 deposit will reserve your day.
 After that we will take additional payments before your wedding day.
 The remaining balance is not due until 30 days before your wedding.

 We accept cash, checks and all major credit cards (even American Express).